scala-steward/formulation/README.md

 Why use Formulation?

-- _Expressive_ - It supports the most primitive data types in Scala and allows you to `imap` or `pmap` them
+- _Expressive_ - It supports the most primitive data types in Scala and allows you to `imap` or `pmap` them.
+Once you've defined a `Avro[A]` for a type, you can reuse these definitions to build up bigger types.
 - _Define data types by hand_ - Avro4s derives schema's, encoders and decoders "magically".
 While this is nice, it can become unwieldy when you have a nested type graph.
 I believe it's better to explicitly map your data types, so the cognitive process of defining a schema is part of your job instead of a magic macro.
 This will become important when you want to enforce full compatibility of your schema's
-- _Concise_ - The combinators `imap` and `pmap` makes it easy to introduce support for new data types, while this is verbose in Avro4s
+- _Concise_ - The combinators `imap` and `pmap` makes it easy to introduce support for new data types, while this is verbose in Avro4s.
+Also the DSL provides a way of describing a schema in type-safe and terse fashion instead of typing JSON files.

+### Dependencies

+The library only relies on avro and shapeless as dependencies.

+- Core `"net.vectos" %% "formulation-core" % "xxx"`
+- Refined `"net.vectos" %% "formulation-refined" % "xxx"`

+Replace `xxx` with the version on top of this page (showed by scaladex).

+You need to add the bintray resolver `???`

 ### Supported primitives